Arsalan Iftikhar

-Arsalan Iftikhar (born September 1, 1977) is an American human rights lawyer, global media commentator and author of the books including Fear of a Muslim Planet: Global Islamophobia in the New World Order and SCAPEGOATS: How Islamophobia Helps Our Enemies & Threatens Our Freedoms which former US President Jimmy Carter called “an important book that shows Islamophobia must be addressed urgently.”
+Arsalan Iftikhar (born September 1, 1977) is an American human rights lawyer, global media commentator and author of the books including Fear of a Muslim Planet: Global Islamophobia in the New World Order and SCAPEGOATS: How Islamophobia Helps Our Enemies & Threatens Our Freedoms.

 Arsalan is founder of TheMuslimGuy.com and longtime senior editor for The Islamic Monthly magazine.
 For five years, Arsalan served as research faculty member at Georgetown University’s Edmund A. Walsh School of Foreign Service where he wrote about Islamophobia as a Senior Fellow for The Bridge Initiative.
 Iftikhar is also a national advisory board member for the John C. Danforth Center for Religion & Politics at Washington University in St. Louis.
 He has also been an adjunct professor of religious studies at DePaul University and is a member of the Asian American Journalists Association (AAJA) and Reporters Without Borders.

-CNN also named one of Arsalan’s opinion editorials as one of the top “100 CNN Op-Eds That Tell The Story of the 2010s” decade and he also won the 2013 Distinguished Young Alumni Award from Washington University School of Law.

-In May 2011, Arsalan was named one of the top 12 Muslim Twitter accounts in the world by The Huffington Post, and he was also a featured interview for a December 2012 ABC News documentary called "Back to the Beginning" by Christiane Amanpour, on the shared origins of the major world religions today.

-Biography
+Early life and education

-Arsalan Iftikhar is an international human rights lawyer of Pakistani descent and founder of TheMuslimGuy.com and longtime Editor for The Islamic Monthly magazine.
+Arsalan Iftikhar is of Pakistani descent and founder of TheMuslimGuy.com and longtime Editor for The Islamic Monthly magazine.

 Arsalan graduated from Washington University in St. Louis in 1999 and received his Juris Doctor degree from Washington University School of Law in 2003.
 A native of Chicago, he specializes in international human rights law and is licensed to practice law in Washington DC.